 All applicants are expected to have a minimum grade point average of 3.0 (A = 4.00) for the last two years of undergraduate study and a 3.0 for any previous graduate work completed.
 The applicant must have completed at least one college-level quantitative methods class.
-All applicants whose native language is not English must submit a minimum Test of English as a Foreign Language (TOEFL) score of at least 103 (iBT), 254 (CBT), or 611 (PBT); or minimum International English Language Testing System (IELTS) academic exam scores of 7.0 overall and 6.0 in all subsections.
+All applicants whose native language is not English must submit a minimum Test of English as a Foreign Language (TOEFL) score of at least 103 (iBT), 254 (CBT), or 611 (PBT); or minimum International English Language Testing System (IELTS) academic exam scores of 7.5 overall.
 The MSM program will not accept waivers for English Proficiency.
 For a PDF version of the application requirements and FAQ, please click here.

 Applications are submitted online via the Graduate College website.
 You will need to create an account before you begin your application; their website has application instructions that you may find helpful.

 Only complete applications are eligible for review.
 You will be able to save your application and return to it if necessary.
 A completed application includes the following documents to be entered and/or uploaded into the application:

 - What are your career aspirations upon graduation and how will this program help you achieve your professional goals?